nginxinc/nginx-gateway-fabric/docs/proposals/observability.md

 ### Observability Policy

 The Observability Policy contains settings to configure NGINX to expose information through tracing, metrics, and/or logging.
 This is a Direct Policy that is attached to an HTTPRoute by an Application Developer.
-It works in conjunction with a [Gateway Settings](gateway-settings.md) configuration that contains higher level settings to enable Observability at this lower level.
-The [Gateway Settings](gateway-settings.md) configuration is managed by a Cluster Operator.
+It works in conjunction with an [NginxProxy](gateway-settings.md) configuration that contains higher level settings to enable Observability at this lower level.
+The [NginxProxy](gateway-settings.md) configuration is managed by a Cluster Operator.

 Since this policy is attached to an HTTPRoute, the Observability settings should just apply to the relevant `location` contexts of the NGINX config for that route.